Zee Asadel

-Azizi Shafaa Asadel "Zee" Asadel (born 16 May 2004), is an Indonesian actress, singer, and dancer.
+Azizi Shafaa "Zee" Asadel (born 16 May 2004), is an Indonesian actress, singer, and dancer.
 She is a seventh generation member of the idol group JKT48, which was introduced in 2018.

 Early life

 Born with the full name Azizi Shafaa Asadel, she is the first daughter of H. Fadli Akhmad and the niece of Fadlan Muhammad, who has Turkish blood.
 Both are twins who are famous as presenters and soap opera actors.
 She has 3 brothers and 1 sister; one of them is her twin brother, Akhmad Athir Ar-Raafi.
 Azizi Asadel's mother, Hj.
 Raden Roro Nur Ayu Chesty Maharani, is the ninth descendant of Adipati Mangkunegara I.